MediaComem/comem-travel-log-ionic-setup/README.md

 Now that the pages are ready, we need to display them.

-All your pages have been added to the `layout-routing.module.ts` file and have thus specific route that can display them.
+All your pages have been added to the `layout-page-routing.module.ts` file and have thus specific route that can display them.

-The current `routes` array should be exactly as follows (minus the comments):
+The current `routes` array should be as follows (minus the comments):

 ```ts
 const routes: Routes = [